 5. Keep indoor humidity low.
 You can invest in a moisture or humidity meter to help regulate this.

-Contact Erica's Plumbing, Air Conditioning and Restoration in Boca Raton
+Contact Erica's Plumbing, Air Conditioning & Restoration in Boca Raton

 Once you fully understand the difference between mold remediation and mold removal, it becomes clear which is the right choice.
 Mold remediation requires the right team of professionals to do an effective job.